 Day 6 – The Allotment in Kensington Gardens

 I have made a happy discovery.
 There is an allotment in Kensington Gardens.
-I have found a new edible space! and a great addition to my 30 Days Wild challenge.
-A gentle reminder that it can be the unexpected discoveries in life that bring simple pleasure.
+I have found a new edible space!
+And a great addition to my 30 Days Wild challenge.
+A gentle reminder that it can be the unexpected discoveries in life that bring simple pleasures.

 I had a look around and took some photographs and then happily chatted to one of the volunteers, who help tend the garden, to learn more about this years produce.
 The allotment is south facing and as it is fenced in on all sides creates its own microclimate in which to grow fruit, herbs and vegetables.

 There was plenty of fruit, ripe and ripening, on show suggesting that the allotment had missed the worst of the effects of the late frost in May.
 There were ripe raspberries, gooseberries (nearly mature), small apples, pears and damsons (which will be ready to harvest later in the summer).

 The main growing beds are raised beds and contained, artichoke, beetroot, cabbage, courgette, lettuce, pea shoots and onions among others.
 The beans, tomatoes and corn are ready to be transplanted from the greenhouse into the ground.